WayneDuan/showtime/PRIVACY_POLICY.md

 **Effective Date: April 20, 2026**

-YingBox（NowShowTime） (“the App”) values your privacy.
+(“the App”) values your privacy.
 This Policy explains how we handle your information.

 ## 1. Data Collection and Use